AT&T reveals data breach affecting 9 million wireless accounts

 AT&T has notified around 9 million of its customers about a marketing vendor the company used that was hacked in January, exposing the private information of these wireless accounts.

-The wireless company is not revealing much; however, here’s what we know and what tips we can give you to protect yourself.
+Here’s what we know and what tips we can give you to protect yourself.

 CLICK TO GET KURT’S CYBERGUY NEWSLETTER WITH QUICK TIPS, TECH REVIEWS, SECURITY ALERTS AND EASY HOW-TO’S TO MAKE YOU SMARTER